Java Games: Flashcards, matching, concentration, and word search.

 CatabolismBreakdown of larger molecules into smaller ones releasing energy

-AnabolismBuilding of larger molecules from smaller ones
+AnabolismBuilding of new, larger molecules from smaller ones

 Organic MoleculesMolecules containing carbon that are found in living organisms